Azure-Samples/service-fabric-dotnet-iot/README.md

     - Azure development
     - .NET Core cross-platform development
  2. [Set up your Service Fabric development environment](https://azure.microsoft.com/documentation/articles/service-fabric-get-started/).
  3. [Create an IoT Hub in Azure](https://azure.microsoft.com/documentation/articles/iot-hub-csharp-csharp-getstarted/#create-an-iot-hub) or use an existing IoT Hub in your Azure subscription that is not currently being used in a production application.
+The sample application will run without IoT Hub, but you won't be able to send devices messages through without it.
 If you're creating a new IoT Hub to run the sample, you can simply use the **F1 - Free** tier under **pricing and scale tier** in the Azure portal.

 *Looking for the Visual Studio 2015 version?
 It's in the [vs2015 branch](https://github.com/Azure-Samples/service-fabric-dotnet-iot/tree/vs2015)*